hugosilva2901/-rcomp-22-23-db-g5/doc/sprint1/BuildingC_1201551/README.md

   __Piso 1:__
   * O primeiro piso tem uma altura de teto de 3 metros, no entanto existe um teto rebaixado amovível, colocado a 2,5 metros do chão, cobrindo todo o andar.
   * Este andar não possui canaletas de cabos subterrâneos.
-  * Common areas and restrooms are not required to have network outlets, other rooms should be provided with the standard number of network outlets.
-Room C.1.8 is a storage area, no network outlets are required there as well, and it may be used to house a cross-connect and other network infrastructure hardware.
   * Áreas comuns e casas de banho não necessitam de tomadas de rede, outras salas devem ser fornecidas com o número padrão de tomadas de rede.
   * O espaço C.1.8 de armazenamento e como tal não requer tomadas de rede, no entanto pode conter um cross-connect e outros dispositivos de infraestrutura de rede.